dbierer/php-class-notes/php-ii-sep-2024.md

 http://localhost:8882/#/7

 ## To Do
-* Q: Why didn't the e-tag example work in the VM?

 * Q: For the `ActiveRecord` example, change from `Product` to `User`
   * https://github.com/dbierer/classic_php_examples/blob/master/db/db_active_record_example.php

-* Q: How does Laravel async compare with ReactPHP?
-* A: TBD

 * Q: What version of PHP introduced nullsafe operators?
 * A: PHP 8.0